rystanley/genepopedit/README.md

   * PGDspider [link](http://www.cmpg.unibe.ch/software/PGDSpider/)
   * plink [link](http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml)

+For the time being, this function only works with **Plink 1.9**.
+Use of Plink 2.0 will create function issues.

 ** Note that appveyor build 'failure' is linked to an error in the build check and not *genepopedit* itself.
 This package has been tested on Windows, Linux (Unbuntu & Mint), and IOS operating systems. **